How the economy went from sizzle to fizzle, and why there's hope for a way back

 The pandemic has had an unprecedented impact across the economy, and few periods have illustrated its ups and downs as dramatically as the slowdown in late summer and early fall.

-Heading into July, the economic train was chugging along at a healthy clip as the nation's gross domestic product grew at an annual pace of 6.7% in the April-to-June period.
+Heading into July, the economic train was chugging along at a healthy clip, and that rapid GDP growth was expected to continue.

 "It looked like the recovery could only get stronger," recalls Ben Herzon, an economist with the forecasting firm IHS Markit.
 "Coronavirus case counts were low and declining.
 People were making plans to go back to work."